Afghan mother who went into labor on evacuation flight names daughter after jet’s uplifting call sign

 “I actually feel quite honored and humbled to be a part of this mission.
 And just kind of — the sheer humanity of this,” Brymer said.
 “I mean, we’re people, they’re people.
 We both want the same things, healthy and strong mamas and babies.”

 It’s not immediately clear where Reach’s family — or the other Afghans aboard their transport flight — will resettle.
-Ramstein, the U.S. Air Force’s largest base in Europe, in recent days has ballooned to at least 6,500 people as it becomes a way-station for those who have left home but have uncertain destinations ahead.
+Ramstein, the U.S. Air Force’s largest base in Europe, in recent days has ballooned to at least 6,500 people as it becomes a way station for those who have left home but have uncertain destinations ahead.

 Read more: